The cost of eating and drinking out in Rarotonga and Aitutaki is similar to New Zealand and Australia, and generally good value for money.

 As the Cook Islands are spiritually guided by the Christian religion, there are only a few venues offering alcohol on Sundays, mainly hotels and restaurants.

-View by clicking on the image below.
+View by clicking on sections below.